giorgiob3/gitHub/README.md

 - Hi!
-- I’m currently getting over computer science
+- I’m currently getting into computer science fields
 - How to reach me, linkedin: https://www.linkedin.com/in/giorgio-bensoni/